sdiehl28/baseball-analytics/README.md

 ### Data Consistency

-Aggregating over all players, over all years from 1974 through 2019, for all 85 common attributes between Lahman and Retrosheet (which includes batting, pitching and each fielding position), shows that Lahman's aggregated values differ by less than 1% from Retrosheet's aggregated values.
-Most values differ by less than 0.1%.
+The data consistency tests ensure that over 100 common attributes between Lahman and Retrosheet are within 1% of each other when aggregated (summed) to the same level between the years 1974 and 2019.
+Most aggregated attributes differ by less than 0.1%.
+These tests are run on the wrangled data.

 This shows that the Lahman and Retrosheet data sets are consistent with each other and that the scripts worked correctly.

-The above tests for all 85 common attributes are part of the supplied data integrity tests kicked off by pytest.
+### Baseball Player Roles

-### Statistics per Player Role
+A baseball player may have several roles during the course of a game, such as batter, pitcher and any of the 9 fielding positions.

-A baseball player may have several roles during the course of a game, such as batter, fielder, and pitcher.
-Most attributes are unique to the role, but some are not.
-The same player can hit a home run as a batter and allow a home run as a pitcher.
+Attribute names for batters and pitchers are the same were it makes sense to do so.
+For example, if a batter hits a "double" then then opposing team's pitcher must have given up a "double".

-There are nine fielding roles.
-For example, the same player could make a put-out while playing second base and later make a put-out while playing first base.
+All attribute names for the 9 fielding positions are identical, even though passed-ball and catcher-interference only apply to the catcher.
+This allows for a single csv file for fielding.

 ## Script Summary

 Scripts are run from the download_scripts directory.
-For more detail, see the README.md in the github download_scripts directory: [download_scripts](https://github.com/sdiehl28/baseball-analytics/tree/master/download_scripts)
+For more detail about the scripts, see the README.md in the github download_scripts directory: [download_scripts](https://github.com/sdiehl28/baseball-analytics/tree/master/download_scripts)

 Options include: